ianmwelch/GerhardtHymns/hymns/010/text/maguire.md

 12. The weary, burdened pilgrims bless,
    The erring ones restore,
    Thou Father of the fatherless,
-   Thour Helper of the poor!
+   Thou Helper of the poor!
 13. Heal Thou the sick, and help the sad,
    Give thoughts of blessed peace;
    The souls that are cast down make glad